Last Updated on September 11, 2024 by Kittredge Cherry

 Mychal Judge, chaplain to New York firefighters and unofficial “gay saint,” died helping others in the terrorist attack on the World Trade Center on Sept.
 11, 2001.
 He was the first recorded victim of 9/11.

-A popular Franciscan priest during his lifetime, he rose to sainthood by popular acclaim because he gave his life in the line of duty as a chaplain.
+A popular Franciscan priest during his lifetime, he rose to sainthood by popular acclaim because he gave his life in the line of duty as a chaplain during one of the most transformative events in U.S. history.
 He was active in the LGBTQ Catholic group Dignity, but few knew about his own gay sexual orientation until after his death.
 Some are trying to get him canonized as an official saint in the Roman Catholic Church.
 Many believe that he is already a saint.
+Unlike most contemporary queer saints celebrated by the LGBTQ community, Mychal Judge was a church insider who had already devoted his life to Christ.

 Mychal Judge gave his life on 9/11